 There are plenty of methods of manipulation that are frequently employed by attackers, about which all users should be aware.
 Though these methods will vary in terms of complexity and effectiveness, the following are some of the easiest to identify and most important to understand in mitigating information security risk.

-Firstly, your first method of identifying the authenticity of communications should be the senders address.
-The most overt and easily detected of phishing emails use gibberish or non-sensical addresses, though more sophisticated scammers use simple yet subtle tricks to disguise an emails criminal purpose.
+Firstly, your first method of identifying the authenticity of communications should be the sender's address.
+The most overt and easily detected phishing emails use gibberish or nonsensical addresses, though more sophisticated scammers use simple yet subtle tricks to disguise an email's criminal purpose.

 Many phishing attacks attempt to rush a recipient into making rash decisions.
-By including ‘ASAP’ or ‘URGENT’, often capitalised, scammers try to minimise the amount of time between seeing an instruction and the user taking action.
+By including 'ASAP' or 'URGENT,' often capitalized, scammers try to minimize the amount of time between seeing an instruction and the user taking action.
 As well as this, these instructions will often attempt to appear to come from senior members of staff, as to add authority to these supposedly time-sensitive requests.

 Though you will undoubtedly receive legitimate time-sensitive correspondence, whenever particularly consequential actions are being requested, the time should be taken to confirm authenticity through another line of communication, such as over the phone or in person.

-Like email addresses, staff should pay attention to naming, and non-sensical file names should be either avoided or treated with a level of suspicion.
-File type should likewise be closely inspected and any files ending in .exe or a file type you don’t recognise should be treated with extreme caution.
-Attackers may even try and obfuscate a file type by inserting a more secure or ‘trustworthy’ file type into the name, of instance ‘pdf.exe.’
+Like email addresses, staff should pay attention to naming, and nonsensical file names should be either avoided or treated with a level of suspicion.
+File type should likewise be closely inspected, and any files ending in .exe or a file type you don't recognize should be treated with extreme caution.
+Attackers may even try to obfuscate a file type by inserting a more secure or 'trustworthy' file type into the name, for instance 'pdf.exe.'

-Likely the most frequent technique phishers utilise to extract sensitive information are nefarious and inauthentic links.
-Emails will often contain company logos, spoofed addresses, and links that appear to lead you to a legitimate login page for popular organisations for which you likely have an account.
+Likely the most frequent technique phishers utilize to extract sensitive information are nefarious and inauthentic links.
+Emails will often contain company logos, spoofed addresses, and links that appear to lead you to a legitimate login page for popular organizations for which you likely have an account.

 Scammers and phishers go to great lengths to build extremely convincing pages that mimic popular HTMLs.
 Designed only to capture sensitive information, once a link is clicked, it can be difficult even for the most vigilant of users to tell the difference (especially via mobile browsers where HTML addresses are truncated).

-For this reason, before any link is followed the address should be inspected by either hovering over the link with your cursor, or on most mobile devices, by holding down on the link without release.
-If the link does not point to an address that you recognise or expect, the link is likely best avoided.
+For this reason, before any link is followed, the address should be inspected by either hovering over the link with your cursor or on most mobile devices, by holding down on the link without release.
+If the link does not point to an address that you recognize or expect, the link is likely best avoided.